Services for Adding Value

 2. Setup a test request:

-1. When doing registrations in AngusNOW add in your alternate sire’s and choose PV or Angus GS test.
+1. When doing registrations in AngusNOW add in your alternate sire’s and choose PV or Angus HD test.
 NOTE currently you cannot enter requests in AngusNOW after the initial registration process.

 2. OR Submit your list to the member services team via email.
 You can use the DNA test request form or send a list via email.

-6. Testing takes 21 calendar days from the day the sample is received in the lab.
+6. Testing takes 21 calendar days from the day the sample is received at CAA.
 Once we have received results you will be notified either via email or mail.

 How to DNA Test for Coat Colour